bids-standard/stats-models/specification/legacy.md

 ```

-In this case, executing the first node, with the level "Run" (i.e., what is typically termed the 1st-level model) will produce contrast maps named "Face" and "Word" for each run and subject (because the `DummyContrasts` directive will automatically generate a 1 vs. 0 "t" contrast for each variable in `X`).
+In this case, executing the first node, with the level "Run" (what is typically termed the 1st-level model) will produce contrast maps named "Face" and "Word" for each run and subject (because the `DummyContrasts` directive will automatically generate a 1 vs. 0 "t" contrast for each variable in `X`).
 Suppose that there are three runs per subject.
 Then, for each contrast ("Face" and "Word"),  a "Subject"-level model will have one input column with three rows.
 The columns will always have the value 1 in all cells.